Yuji Okumoto

-Yuji Don Okumoto (雄二・ドン・奥本, Yūji Don Okumoto) is an American actor of Japanese descent.
-He is best known for his role as Chozen Toguchi in The Karate Kid franchise.
-He has also appeared in such films as Real Genius (1985), True Believer (1989), Contact (1997), The Truman Show (1998), Pearl Harbor (2001), Only the Brave (2006), Inception (2010) and Driven (2018).
+Yuji Don Okumoto (雄二・ドン・奥本, Yūji Don Okumoto) is an American actor.
+He is best known for his role as Chozen Toguchi in the film The Karate Kid Part II (1986) and its sequel television series Cobra Kai (2021–2025).
+He has also appeared in the films Better Off Dead, Real Genius (both 1985), True Believer (1989), American Yakuza (1993), Contact (1997), The Truman Show (1998), Pearl Harbor (2001), Only the Brave (2006), Inception (2010) and Driven (2018).

 Early life

 Okumoto, a third generation Japanese American (Sansei), was born and raised in Los Angeles, California.
 He began karate at age 13, studying under various sensei.
-By the time of The Karate Kid Part II, the 27-year-old Okumoto held a brown belt in Karate, and had learned basic skills in other martial arts, including Kung Fu and Judo.
+By the time of The Karate Kid Part II, the 27-year-old Okumoto held a brown belt in Karate, and had learned basic skills in other martial arts, including Taekwondo and Judo.
 His Judo Instructor was Hayward Nishioka, his Chitō-ryū Karate Sensei was Yukinori Kugimiya, his Kajukenbo Instructor was Sensei Ron Takaragawa, and his Yau Kung Moon Sifu was Kevin Quock.

 He graduated from Hollywood High School and Cal State Fullerton, where he studied acting.